cyscale/cyscale.com/src/pages/careers/marketing-manager.md

 ## Responsibilities

-* Define and maintain marketing campaigns for Cloud Security, Cloud Data Security, CNAPP, CSPM, and other xSPM solutions
+* Drive and support marketing campaigns for Cloud Security, Cloud Data Security, CNAPP, CSPM, and other xSPM solutions
 * Help establish and execute our Product-Led Growth strategy to successfully deliver key product outcomes
 * Package and deliver product updates and features in such a way that it drives more product adoption
 * Develop product positioning and messaging that differentiates our products in the market
-* Partner daily with cross-functional teams including Engineering, Finance, Design, Sales, and Customer Experience to build and deliver the Cyscale Products
-* Partner daily with cross-functional teams including Engineering, Finance, Design, Sales, and Customer Experience to build and deliver the Cyscale Platform
+* Partner daily with cross-functional teams including Engineering, Finance, Design, Sales, and Customer Experience to align on overall direction and amplify impact
 * Constantly evaluate if our solutions solve customer’s problems through quantitative and qualitative measures on user behavior, as well as experimentation (e.g. a/b testing, survey data, usability studies).

 ## Required Skills: